National Weather Service United States Department of Commerce

 National Weather Service San Juan welcomes your reports of severe weather.

-For the information to be of best use to us, please submit your report as soon as possible after a severe weather event.
-Please limit your submissions to events in which you have witnessed.
-Always include the time the event happened and the location.
+For the information to be of best use to us, please submit your report as soon as possible after a severe weather event, but ONLY if it's safe to do so!
+Please limit your submissions to events which you have witnessed.
+Always include the time and location of the event.

 • Tornado, waterspout, or funnel cloud: Give as much detail as possible regarding your location and how far away and in what direction you observed the feature.

-• Wind Damage: Any structural damage, downed trees, downed power lines, etc.
+• Wind or Wind Damage: Sustained winds and wind gusts or any structural damage, downed trees, downed power lines, etc.

 • Hail: Specify the size, location, and time of occurrence.